project-alpha-ml/project-alpha-ml.github.io/index.markdown

 ## A Note to Visitors

+- The [strategies](#strategies) are not expected to be market neutral.
+Consequently, due to the [execution](#execution) of these strategies, daily portfolio returns are anticipated to exhibit a small to moderate degree of correlation with each other and with the S&P 500 index.
-Due to the execution of the strategies, the daily returns of the three portfolios are not expected to be uncorrelated, either with the S&P 500 index or with each other.
-All trades are conducted in a simulated environment allowing for realistic trade executions and portfolio management without financial risk.
+- All trades are conducted in a simulated environment allowing for realistic trade executions and portfolio management without financial risk.

 Project Alpha's viability will be reevaluated annually.
-Your feedback is always appreciated.
+Your feedback is appreciated.

 **Thank you for visiting!**